Allen B. Morgan Jr.

-Allen Benners Morgan Jr. is an American business man who was among the founders and served as chairman and CEO of regional brokerage firm Morgan Keegan & Company, based in Memphis, Tennessee.
+Allen Benners Morgan Jr. is an American businessman who was among the founders and served as chairman and CEO of regional brokerage firm Morgan Keegan & Company, based in Memphis, Tennessee.
 The firm is now owned by Raymond James Financial.

 Early life

 Morgan was born in Memphis, the son of Allen Benners Morgan and Elise Wetter Morgan.
 His father was the chairman and CEO of First Tennessee Bank, then known as First National Bank.
 (Elise Wetter Morgan died on October 23, 2011, and a private family burial was held at Elmwood Cemetery for her.
 Her husband pre-deceased her in 1998.)
 He had a sister, Elise Stratton Morgan, and brother, Henry Wetter Morgan.
 He attended high school at Memphis University School, and graduated in 1960.

 He graduated from the University of North Carolina at Chapel Hill.
 Morgan could not work at First National, which had a nepotism rule, so in 1965 he began his career in the brokerage business, in the Memphis office of Courts & Co., an Atlanta-based brokerage.